-ROLE DESCRIPTION COMMUNITY BOARD DEPUTY CHAIRPERSON
+ROLE DESCRIPTION COMMUNITY BOARD CHAIRPERSON

-The role of a community board Deputy Chairperson is varied with providing the community board with strong leadership.
-To be an effective community board Deputy Chairperson you need to know that it consists of more than just attending community board meetings.
+The role of a community board Chairperson is varied with providing the Community Board with strong leadership.
+To be an effective community board Chairperson you need to know that it consists of more than just chairing and attending community board meetings.
 It also involves a high level of commitment with leadership and team playing skills.

-The Deputy Chairperson needs to assist the Chairperson with leadership, assisting with the activities of the community board within its specific terms of reference and delegated authorities, providing support with the Chairperson's guidance and direction.
+The Chairperson needs to lead, co-ordinate and direct business and activities of the community board within its specific terms of reference and delegated authorities, providing guidance and direction.

 In order to effectively represent your community you will need to attend many other meetings and events in your local community.
-Your community board will only be as good as the Chairperson and you working together to make it an effective board.
+Your community board will only be as good as you and your colleagues make it.

-By electing you as the community board Deputy Chairperson, your fellow colleagues have appointed you to a position of assisting with co-leadership and to be the face of the Community Board at Council, and in the community along with representing the board to Members of Parliament, regional and environmental councils, government departments and community agencies when the Chairperson is not available.
-You will need to provide assistance to the Chairman at meetings, and have a good understanding of the council's standing orders.
+By electing you as the community board Chairperson, your fellow colleagues have appointed you to a position of leadership and to be the face of the community board at Council, and in the community along with representing the board to Members of Parliament, regional and environmental councils, government departments and community agencies.
+In providing effective chairmanship of meetings and adhering to the council's standing orders they will treat you with respect and will expect you in return to represent their opinions faithfully and with integrity.
+They will also expect you to actively work for the benefit and enhancement of the community as a whole.